easyJet With a Baby: Baggage, Pram & Stroller Rules (2026)

 Is easyJet good for flying with a baby?

 For short to medium European trips, easyJet is a solid choice for families.
-Free Speedy Boarding for children under 5, the option to take a cabin stroller, and a sensible extra infant bag allowance make it one of the more practical budget airlines for parents.
+Early family boarding for children under 5, the option to take a qualifying stroller as a large cabin bag, and a separate baby changing bag make it one of the more practical budget airlines for parents.
 The 14-day minimum age is something to watch if you're planning a trip with a very new baby.
 For a wider comparison, see our airline baby policies compared page.

 Compare other airlines